AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 The IP addresses can be easily retrieved using **3** different methods, as you like:
 1) From the **Properties** section of each Virtual Machine on the Topology.
 2) From the **Virtual Machines** Inventory.
-3) From your personal POD portal, where you can retrieve the **DNS symbolic names**.
+3) From your personal POD portal, where you can also use the **DNS symbolic names**.
 ```

 - **Dynamic Topology**: